Efficient Rejection Sampling in the Entropy-Optimal Range: Further Entropy Properties

 \begin{proof} Apply \cref{theorem:aldr-ky-match-bounded}, noting that $u=0$ and the binary expansion of each $p_i$ repeats with period $\ell$. \end{proof}

 \begin{example}[ALDR matching \citeauthor{knuth1976}]

-Consider the distribution $\bp = (1, 2, 3, 4)/10$.
+Suppose $\bp = (1, 2, 3, 4)/10$.
 In the notation of \cref{theorem:aldr-ky-match-bounded}, $m=10$, $u=1$, $x=5$, and the order of $2 \bmod 5$ is $\ell=4$.
-The binary expansion of each probability repeats with period $\ell$ and with no preperiod.
-The tree $\aldr[\bp, 5]$, depicted in \cref{fig:fldr-ky-match-even}, matches the entropy-optimal sampler.
-The rejection node for the ALDR tree points to the root (\cref{fig:fldr-ky-match-even-amplified}), whereas a typical representation of the \citeauthor{knuth1976} tree would use two back edges that target the two children of the root (\cref{fig:fldr-ky-match-even-optimal}). \end{example}
+The binary expansion of each probability repeats with period $\ell$ and with zero preperiod (i.e., the periodic repetition starts immediately with the first set bit). \Cref{fig:fldr-ky-match-even} shows that $\aldr[\bp, 5]$ matches the entropy-optimal sampler $\ky[\bp]$; its rejection node points to the root, whereas a typical representation of the entropy-optimal uses two back edges that target the children of the root. \end{example}